Free Invoice OCR - Scan Invoices and Export to Excel

 Copy and paste: The extracted fields are displayed in a structured format.
 Select all, copy, paste into your spreadsheet.
 The table structure usually pastes correctly into columns.

-PDF to CSV (for tabular data): If the invoice is formatted as a table with columns, the PDF to CSV tool extracts that table directly to a CSV file that opens natively in Excel or Google Sheets.
+PDF to CSV (for tabular data): If the invoice is formatted as a table with columns, PDF to CSV extracts that table directly to a CSV file that opens natively in Excel or Google Sheets.
 This works particularly well for invoices with many line items in a clearly defined table.
+For the full Excel-export workflow side by side with manual entry, see how to convert invoice PDF to Excel.

 Setting up an invoice tracking spreadsheet